raindeer-rb/antlers/README.md

 ## Philosophy

-Antlers is not Ruby, but its syntax is built using Ruby syntax elements in order to look good out of the box with default syntax highlighting.
+**#️⃣ Syntax.** Antlers is not Ruby, but reuses Ruby's syntax in order to gain syntax highlighting out of the box.